-Application Procedure for Financial Assistance Information regarding filing dates and procedures for applying for financial aid is given on the admissions application form.
-The Financial Aid office in Hobart Manor, Room 11, may also be contacted for further information.
+Application Procedure for Financial Assistance Information regarding filing dates and procedures for applying for financial aid are given on the admissions application form.
+The Financial Aid Office, located in Raubinger Hall, may also be contacted for further information.

-All applicants must obtain a New Jersey Financial Ald Form (NJFAF) from their respective high schools, furnish the required Information and mail it to the College Scholarship Service, P.O.
+All applicants must obtain a New Jersey Financial Aid Form (NJFAF) from their respective high schools, furnish the required information and mail it to the College Scholarship Service, P.O.
 Box 2859, Princeton, N.J.
 08541.